mjkpolo/Zybo-Z7-20-Wiki/Baremetal-Zybo-ADC-PMOD-Guide.md

 Connect through Tera Term, and make sure the **BAUD RATE** is set to `115200`.

 Finally, go back to Viti and right-click on the application for this demo and select `Program Device`.
 Once this is finished, right-click on the application again and choose `Run As`.

+You should now see in Tera Term print statements showing you the Voltage being read at each of the two data inputs on the AD1.
+After our change to the source code, the readings should be at around 0.1V of a difference to what a multimeter would tell you.